Skip to main content

 The Hypothalamic-Pituitary-Gonadal Axis and Metabolic Interplay

 The Hypothalamic-Pituitary-Gonadal (HPG) axis represents a sophisticated feedback loop that regulates hormone production.
-The hypothalamus releases GnRH, which stimulates the to secrete LH and FSH.
+The hypothalamus releases GnRH, which stimulates the pituitary gland to secrete LH and FSH.
 These gonadotropins then act on the gonads (testes in men, ovaries in women) to produce sex hormones, including testosterone.
 This axis is not isolated; it interacts extensively with other endocrine systems and metabolic pathways.

 For instance, adipocytes, particularly those in visceral fat, produce hormones and inflammatory mediators (adipocytokines) that can influence the HPG axis.
 Excess adiposity can increase aromatase activity, leading to higher estrogen conversion from testosterone, which in turn can suppress GnRH and LH release, creating a cycle of low testosterone and increased fat accumulation.
 Testosterone therapy can interrupt this cycle, restoring a more favorable hormonal milieu that supports metabolic health.